BlockchainCommons/LifeHash/README.md

 ### From the "LifeHash Example" demo app:

 "LifeHash Example" lets you scroll through an endless table of LifeHashes generated from sequential integers, and tap on any of them to get a closer look.
-The selector at the top lets you choose to browse any of the four LifeHash versions.
+The selector at the top lets you choose to browse `.version2`, `.detailed`, `.fiducial`, and `.grayscaleFiducial` LifeHashes.

 ![LifeHash Example](Art/Samples-0.jpg?raw=true "Samples 0") ![Samples of LifeHash](Art/Samples-Fiducials-0.jpg?raw=true "Samples Fiducial 0")

 ### From the "LifeHash Gallery" demo app:

 "LifeHash Gallery" shows an elegant, artistic presentation of various collections of LifeHashes that automatically change every ten seconds.
-The latest version shows `version2`, `detailed`, and `fiducial` LifeHashes.
+The latest version shows `.version2`, `.detailed`, and `.fiducial` LifeHashes.

 ![LifeHash Gallery](Art/gallery-example-1.jpg?raw=true "Samples 0")